Determinant method and the pseudo-effective threshold: Introduction

-Then we have the following estimate of the number of auxiliary hypersurfaces, which is also proved by Salberger for the case of $K=\Q$ announced in the talks and lectures mentioned above without the application of Arakelov geometry. \begin{theo}[Theorem \ref{number of hypersurfaces}] With all the notations above.
-There exists an explicit constant $C_4(\epsilon, \delta, n,d, K)$ such that $S(X;B)$ is covered by no more than
+Then we have the following estimate of the number of auxiliary hypersurfaces from Theorem \ref{semi-golbal determinant method introduction}, where Salberger has proved the case of $K=\Q$, too. \begin{theo}[Theorem \ref{number of hypersurfaces}] With all the notations above.
+There exists a constant $C_4(\epsilon, \delta, n,d, K)$ such that $S(X;B)$ is covered by no more than

 hypersurfaces of degree $O_{n,\delta,\epsilon}(1)$ which do not contain the generic point of $X$. \end{theo}